hlelo101/Random-small-apps/README.md

 **GenBox**\
 Genbox is an app that can generate ASCII boxes aroud a text.
 Enter the text that you want to put in the box, and the box will be generated with the text inside.
 You can also choose to generate a c++ code.\
 **FriedBeans**\
 In FriedBeans, you can choose if you want normal beans or fried beans.
-Then, the app will judge you.
+Then, the app will judge you.\
+**Quick player**\
+Quick Player is a minimalistic music player in the terminal.
+It lack a lot of features that you would find in other media players like pause/unpause, loop, etc, but it works and can read sounds.